milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 }

 // NewSession is a helper to build Session object.
-// ServerID, ServerName, Address, Exclusive will be assigned after registeration.
+// ServerID, ServerName, Address, Exclusive will be assigned after registration.
 // metaRoot is a path in etcd to save session information.
 // etcdEndpoints is to init etcdCli when NewSession func NewSession(ctx context.Context, metaRoot string, etcdEndpoints []string) *Session {}